Overview

 Transfer to a CSU / UC

-If you enroll in an Associate Degree for Transfer (ADT) program at EVC, you can transfer to a CSU and graduate with only 120 units.
+If you enroll in an Associate Degree for Transfer (ADT) program at EVC, you can transfer to a CSU with half of your Bachelor’s degree completed.

-For major requirements to transfer to a CSU or UC, please check the resources below or talk to EVC Counseling.
+For major requirements to transfer to a CSU or UC, please check the resources below and talk to EVC Counseling about creating an Education Plan .

 Student Needs